papers-we-love/buenos-aires/README.md

 ### When and Where?

-PwL meetings occur monthly.
-Stay tuned for more information about future [meetup][meetup] dates!
+PwL meetings occur every few months.
+Stay tuned for more information about future [Meetup](https://www.meetup.com/Papers-We-Love-Buenos-Aires/) dates!

 ### Who are we?